mvfavila/DafaServer/README.md

 ## Development server

-Run `npm start` for a dev server.
+Run `npm start` to start the dev server.
 Navigate to `http://localhost:3000/`.

+## Testing

+Unit tests and integration tests were created using Mocha, Chai and mongodb-memory-server.
+Run `npm test` to execute all unit and integration tests.
+Run `npm run testDebug` to execute all unit and integration tests in debug mode.

 ## Deploy